Size

 Story

-Atlas is in a foster home!
-Please submit an application from our website or email dogs@heartlandanimalshelter.org to see if you are a match!
+Garnet is living in a foster home.
+Please submit an application from our website and email dogs@heartlandanimalshelter.org to see if you're a match!